 Want to throw a summertime party, but you’re pinching pennies?
 Invite a few friends over for a backyard bbq, take advantage of simple summer fun, let mother nature do the decorating and enjoy!
 A backyard bbq is both simple and budget friendly if you follow these 5 money saving tips:

-- Activities – Take advantage of simple summer fun like a water balloon toss, watermelon eating contest, horseshoes, croquet or whatever yard games you may have.
-Minute to Win It challenges are another budget friendly idea to keep your guests entertained!
+Take advantage of simple summer fun like a water balloon toss, watermelon eating contest, horseshoes, croquet or whatever yard games you may have.
+Minute to Win It challenges is another budget-friendly idea to keep your guests entertained!